Spacial/csstuff/README.md

 - This project contains an extended "Standard Library" for Coq called [coq-std++](https://gitlab.mpi-sws.org/robbertkrebbers/coq-stdpp)
 - [1/0 = 0](https://www.hillelwayne.com/post/divide-by-zero/)
 - [Prime Design](https://jeremykun.com/2011/06/13/prime-design/): The goal of this post is to use prime numbers to make interesting and asymmetric graphics, and to do so in the context of the web design language CSS.
+- [Logipedia](http://logipedia.inria.fr/) is a library of proofs expressed in Dedukti.

 ### Algebra